peez80/docker-hivemq/README.md

 Since 1.12 docker supports native swarm mode.
 Due to it's routing mesh it also provides automated loadbalancing from outside as well in between containers.
 We incorporate this to build a higly available cluster without an explicit loadbalancer in front.

-To achieve this we have to be a little bit flexible.
+The easiest way to set up a hivemq cluster would be one of the auto discovery features - this uses tcp broadcast or udp multicast.
+Unfortunately docker networking doesn't support any of these.
-!!
-STILL NOT WORKING !!
+Therefore we have to be a little bit flexible.

-Approach is - we create a overlay network in a given subnet.
-This subnet HAS to be a class-c network, so it must end with /24.
+Approach is - we create a overlay network in a manually given subnet.
+This subnet HAS to be a full class-c network, so it must end with /24.
 Additionally we need to pass the network base as environment variable to the docker containers.
 See Example:

     docker swarm init